 The limits in effect in 2026

 The core blood alcohol limits are unchanged and well settled.
 The standard limit is 0.08 percent for drivers 21 and over.
 Commercial drivers are held to 0.04 percent while operating a commercial vehicle.
 Drivers under 21 fall under the zero-tolerance rule, which makes any reading of 0.01 percent or more a basis for a license suspension under Vehicle Code 23136.
 Importantly, you can still be charged for driving under the influence below these numbers if an officer concludes your driving was actually impaired, because impairment, not only the number, is what the statute reaches.
+The two charges you will usually see are VC 23152(a) for being under the influence and VC 23152(b) for the 0.08 percent number.

 Statewide ignition interlock is now routine